hydephp/develop/docs/digging-deeper/helpers.md

 ### Get the reading time string

-To make things really easy, the `ReadingTime` class can be cast to a string to use the default formatting to get a human-readable string.
+To make things really easy, the `ReadingTime` instance can be automatically cast to a human-readable string with the default formatting.

 ```php
 (string) ReadingTime::fromString('Input text string'); // 1min, 0sec